Lichuanro/Information-Retrieval-and-Web-Search/README.md

 This is my implementation of [CS 276](http://web.stanford.edu/class/cs276/) homework.

-pa1 is for **Index Construction**

-Including uncompressed and compressed index, boolean conjunctive queries.
+pa1 is for **Index Construction**, including uncompressed and compressed index, boolean conjunctive queries.
 It simulates the real world index construction when memory resources are limited by partitioning data into multiple folders(blocks)

-(I'm still working on pa2 and pa3)
+pa2 is about **Spelling Correction**, including Candidate Generator and Candidate Scorer.

+pa3 is about webpage **ranking**, with implementation of different ranking functions.